Candy and Confectionery Gummy Candy Recipes

 Digital thermometer reading 107

-Remove mixture from heat and stir gently to remove bubbles.
+Remove from heat.
+With a heat resistant spoon, stir gently to remove bubbles.

 Cranberry mixture in pan

-Pour mixture into prepared pans and chill until firm (at least 4 hours, or overnight).
+Pour mixture into prepared pan.
+Chill until firm, at least 4 hours or overnight.

 Cranberry candy in square pan on wire rack

-When mixture has set, peel away parchment and turn slab out onto a well-sugared sugared surface.
-I like to use a chopping board covered in parchment, with several generous scoops of sugar on top.
+Once set, peel away parchment and turn cranberry jelly slab out onto a well-sugared sugared surface.
+I like to use a chopping board covered in parchment, with 2-3 scoops of granulated sugar on top.

 Sugared cutting board, knife, and candy mixture in pan